-The SMB Group calculates that for Education and training, the student overall achievement rate (for all age groups and all campuses) was 88.8% which is just below the national average performance for classroom-based learning (All ages/all levels) and for apprenticeship achievement, calculates it as 53.7%.
+The SMB Group calculates that for Education and training, the student overall achievement rate (for all age groups and all campuses) was 79% which is just below the national average performance for classroom-based learning (All ages/all levels) and for apprenticeship achievement, calculates it as 50%, however excluding some employers who transferred their provision elsewhere, this equates to 60%.

-Attendance across the College for all provision, including English and Maths was 85.8%.
+Attendance across the College for all provision, including English and Maths was 85.4%.